evert/evert.github.com/_posts/2016/2016-07-26-rest-is-in-the-eye-of-the-beholder.md

 tend to be about 'correct REST' not 'popular REST', but most services are 'popular REST' not 'correct REST'.

-I think coming up with a new term and popularizing is going to be very difficult though, so I propose that we let the programming lingo evolve the same way words' definitions in languages do.
+I think coming up with a new term and popularizing it is going to be very difficult though, so I propose that we let the programming lingo evolve the same way words' definitions in languages do.
 "REST" is far and wide used to describe non-hypermedia API's, so I think it's safe to say that the term